 Federal Student Aid (FSA) funds are only used for educational costs.
-Western Governors University (WGU) disburses FSA funds by crediting student accounts for allowable charges which include the current cost for tuition and fees, books and supplies (technology), and prior charges not exceeding $200, and if the University obtains a written authorization from the student or parent (as applicable), other educationally related charges or non-standard fees.
+Western Governors University (WGU) disburses FSA funds by crediting student accounts for allowable charges which include the current cost for tuition and fees, books and supplies (technology), and prior charges not exceeding $200.
+If the University obtains a written authorization from student or parent (as applicable), FSA funds may be used for other educationally related charges.

 WGU's academic year is a two six-month nonstandard terms.
 A term is based on completion of at least 12 competency units (credit equivalents) for undergraduate programs and at least 8 competency units for graduate programs.

 FSA funds are available to students based on six-month payment periods.
 Students are eligible to receive the disbursement of federal student aid funds at the start of the payment period or term provided they meet basic eligibility criteria and certain eligibility requirements to receive these funds.